Kuttesch/InstALL/README.md

     ```

     The script will install the project and its dependencies to `C:\Users\%username%\Documents\%InstallDir%` on Windows and `/home/%username%/Documents/%InstallDir%` on Linux.
+    It will also add a `config.ini` to the install direction, containing the installed version.
+You may use this config file for your projects configurations too.

 **Important Note**: The versioning format is consistent.
 If you wish to modify the versioning format, you will need to alter the `install.py` script.